 |Day Trade Restriction Effective||

 The date in which the account becomes designated as a Pattern Day Trader.
 This requires a minimum margin equity plus a cash balance of $25,000 in the margin account at all times.
-The Pattern Day Trader designation will only be removed if there are no day trades in the account over a 60-day period.

 |Day Trade Status||